stuntrally/stuntrally3/Developing.md

 _ToDo:_ It works but slow, when selecting it creates a new shader (delay 1st time).
 Better use some uniform for this.

-_TODO: Add renderable->hasCustomParameter( 99999 ) for all to get info in debugger.._
+_ToDo:_ ?
+Add renderable->hasCustomParameter( 999.. ) for all to get info in debugger..

 ### Add vertex color to PBS